-We merged these data with the Italian Social Security Institute (INPS) archives, which cover all Italian firms with at least an employee (around 1.6 million annually).
+We merged these data with the Italian Social Security Institute (INPS) archives (INPS n.d.), which cover all Italian firms with at least an employee (around 1.6 million annually).
 These records present monthly employment statistics and document business start and closure dates.
 This allows us to meticulously trace the workforce trajectory and longevity of applicant firms pre- and post-subsidy application.
 However, the INPS dataset typically anonymizes sole proprietorships, causing a loss of data on about 20,000 micro-enterprise applications.
 For our study, we further excluded 10,000 applications from startups and trimmed the largest 1% of firms, which employ on average 5 thousand workers (i.e., 100 times the median firm size in our sample).
-These are the dominant firms in high-returns-to-scale industries (e.g. utilities, automotive, or chemicals), which would be difficult to reliably match to comparable units.
+These are the dominant firms in high-returnsto-scale industries (e.g. utilities, automotive, or chemicals), which would be difficult to 10 reliably match to comparable units.
 Nevertheless, these sample alterations do not impact our findings.
-The principal investigation into employment outcomes focuses on a pool of 40,366 projects from 27,084 firms
+The principal investigation into employment outcomes focuses on a pool of 40,366 projects from 27,084 firms data) we also retrieved balance data from Cerved - a proprietary database covering all limited liability companies incorporated in Italy (Cerved Group n.d.).
+This supplementary data, which are available for 17,226 companies presenting 27,612 distinct projects, provides information on investment, revenues, and value-added.
+Importantly, this final sample matches the initial population of applicants on the main variables included in all datasets.
+In Table II, we present the distributions of our dataset's primary variables.
+Reflecting the well-documented traits of Italian firms (e.g., Schivardi & Torrini 2008), the data reveals a preponderance of smaller enterprises.
+On average, applicant firms employ 36.4 individuals, with a median of 11.5.
+Remarkably, a quarter of these firms have a staff of 3 or fewer.
+Regarding assets and revenues, the distribution displays a pronounced skewness.
+While the average for both metrics hovers around €13 million, the median is below €3 million,